Adapazarı: Economy

 Adapazarı is the location of a large automobile factory owned by the Toyota Motor Corporation, as well as the Hyundai EURotem train factory.
 Tank Pallet 1st Main Maintenance, one of the biggest Turkish defense contractors, and Otokar, a major manufacturer of buses and military vehicles, are located in Sakarya.
 Other major industries in the city and its surrounding province include textile factories for silk and linen products.
 Agriculture and forestry also form an important part of the city's economy, with the production of tobacco, hazelnuts (fındık variety), walnut-wood, cocoons and vegetables.
 Adapazari is one of the most important industrial capitals of Turkey.
 While Turkey is a developing country, the city of Adapazari renovated its infrastructure and industry after the 17 August 1999 catastrophic earthquake which left more than 18,000 casualties behind.
-In memory of the earthquake municipality had built a museum of earthquake in city center.
+In memory of the earthquake, the municipality had built a museum of earthquake in the city center.